-- Nearly all Maine beneficiaries with Medicare prescription drug coverage have access to less expensive coverage—87% of enrollees with Part D had access to a Medicare Prescription Drug Plan with a cheaper premium than they paid in 2016.
+- Nearly all Maine beneficiaries with Medicare prescription drug coverage have access to less expensive coverage—85% of enrollees with Medicare Part D had access to a Medicare Prescription Drug Plan with a cheaper premium than they paid in 2017.

-- In 2017, 65% of Maine enrollees get their Part D coverage through a stand-alone Medicare Prescription Drug Plan, compared with a Medicare Advantage plan that includes prescription drug benefits (35%).
+- In 2018, 61% of Maine enrollees get their Medicare Part D coverage through a stand-alone Medicare Prescription Drug Plan, compared with a Medicare Advantage plan that includes prescription drug benefits (39%).

 If you’re interested in learning more about Medicare coverage in Maine, you can use the tool on this page to get started.
 Simply enter your zip code to find plan options in your service area.

 Statistical data from the Centers for Medicare & Medicaid Services, “Medicare Enrollment Dashboard,” and ” 2018 Part D Landscape State-by-State Fact Sheet.”